baymotion/smax/README.md

             # Super important functionality goes here.
             pass

-Now let's discuss how ev_ack is called.

-A Reactor instance provides the runtime support for timing and callback queues that the state machine uses to update itself.
-To run the state machine, instantiate a reactor, instantiate your object, and run it.
-A single reactor instance can handle any number of state machines.
+A Reactor instance provides the runtime support for timing and queues that the state machine uses to update itself.
+To run the state machine,

     def main():
+        # Create a runtime environment that drives the state machine
         reactor = smax.SelectReactor()
+        # Create the state machine instance itself
         my_device = MyDevice(reactor, "/dev/ttyS0")
+        # Queue up a call to enter all the initial states
         my_device.start()
+        # Run the state machine.
         reactor.run()

+A single reactor instance can handle any number of state machines.
+Once you have a reactor, you can create the state machine instance; for the state machine to enter the initial state(s) you must call "start" on it.

 ### Reactor